-Most household wastes include among others: household cleaners, materials for home maintenance, garden products, and automotive products, the used contents or leftovers of these products, are either poisonous, toxic, flammable, caustic, corrosive, reactive, explosive, radioactive, or a combination of these characteristics.
+Most household wastes include among others: household cleaners, materials for home maintenance, garden products, and automotive products, the used contents or leftovers of these products, are either poisonous, toxic, flammable, caustic, corrosive, reactive, explosive, radioactive or a combination of these characteristics.

 Problems and Challenges

 Medical waste is often mixed with municipal solid waste and disposed of in residential waste landfills or improper treatment facilities.
-A study showed that 18.3 % of hospital studied incinerated waste in locally built brick incinerator, 9.1 % bury their waste, 36.3 % burn their waste in open pits, while 36.3 % dispose their waste into municipal dumpsites.
+A study showed that 18.3 % of hospital studied incinerated waste in a locally built brick incinerator, 9.1 % bury their waste, 36.3 % burn their waste in open pits, while 36.3 % dispose their waste into municipal dumpsites.

-In Port Harcourt, it was found that hospital wastes were not segregated into color coded containers for the different waste streams, neither do they keep records of waste generation and disposal.
+In Port Harcourt, it was found that hospital wastes were not segregated into colour coded containers for the different waste streams, neither do they keep records of waste generation and disposal.
 Pharmaceutical waste management in some Nigerian pharmaceutical industries was assessed.
 It was found that more than 50% of the staff, supposedly in charge of waste, were not trained to effectively manage waste.
 Those that were trained were either taught just the basics or had their training many years back and so were not aware of current trends in hazardous waste management.

-WEEE collection in Nigeria is not organised; there are no collection centers and most times, they are dumped along with other wastes.
-A lot of WEEE are also stockpiled in offices and homes though states such as Lagos have started stockpiling of WEEE pending when a recycling facility is built.
+WEEE collection in Nigeria is not organised; there are no collection centres and most times, they are dumped along with other wastes.
+A lot of WEEE are also stockpiled in offices and homes, though states such as Lagos have started stockpiling of WEEE pending when a recycling facility is built.
 Currently, treatment/Recycling is carried out by the informal sector with no knowledge of the environmental and health effects of improper WEEE management.

 Most local communities in Zamfara state use Mercury Amalgamation Method in extracting gold, a process particularly degrading and creates a morass of hazardous waste.
 It has been established that monazite, pyrochlore and xenotime, which are obtained as by-products of tin mining in the Jos Plateau, are radioactive.
-Mysterious deaths have been attributed to a high level of radiations released by monazite-rich sand used for building the houses in which the deceased lived in, in these area.
+Mysterious deaths have been attributed to a high level of radiations released by monazite-rich sand used for building the houses in which the deceased lived in, in these areas.

 Large hazardous wastes have been produced by Agip, a rich multinational company in oil-producing communities in Ogba/Egbema/Ndoni Local Government Areas of Rivers State.
 It is stated in research findings that the company use inadequate and below standard disposal strategies, a common situation in Nigeria.